dopetpoc126/Anadrome/README.md

     ```
 2.  **Open in Android Studio:**
     * Launch Android Studio.
-    * Select `File > Open`, then navigate to the cloned repository folder and open it.
+    * Go to `File > Open`, then navigate to the cloned `Optimus-Prime-Live-Wallpaper` directory and open it.
-3.  **Sync Gradle:**
+3.  **Sync Gradle Project:**
     * Android Studio should automatically sync the Gradle project.
 If not, click `File > Sync Project with Gradle Files`.
+4.  **Add Your Video and First Frame:**
+    * Place your desired Optimus Prime video file named `my_wallpaper_video.mp4` into the `app/src/main/res/raw/` directory.
+    * Place a corresponding static image named `first_frame.png` (a screenshot of the first frame of your video works well) into the `app/src/main/res/drawable/` directory.
-4.  **Run on Device/Emulator:**
+5.  **Run on Device/Emulator:**
     * Connect an Android device or start an emulator.
-    * Click the `Run` button (green play icon) in Android Studio.
+    * Click the `Run` button (green play icon) in Android Studio to build and install the app.
-    * After the app is installed, follow the "For Users" instructions above to apply the wallpaper.
+    * Once installed, follow the "For Users" instructions above to apply the wallpaper.

 ## 📁 Project Structure

-* `app/src/main/java/com/example/livewallpaper/VideoWallpaperService.kt`: Contains the core logic for the live wallpaper service, including ExoPlayer initialization, state management, and drawing.
-* `app/src/main/res/raw/my_wallpaper_video.mp4`: The video file for Optimus Prime. **Make sure your desired video is named `my_wallpaper_video.mp4` and placed here.**
+* `app/src/main/java/com/example/livewallpaper/VideoWallpaperService.kt`: The core Live Wallpaper service logic.
+Handles ExoPlayer setup for the wallpaper, drawing to the surface, and reacting to device state changes (screen lock, battery saver, visibility).
+* `app/src/main/java/com/example/livewallpaper/MainActivity.kt`: The primary activity.
+Provides the user interface to apply the wallpaper and includes a **new in-app video preview** using Jetpack Compose and ExoPlayer.
+* `app/src/main/res/raw/my_wallpaper_video.mp4`: **Your main video file.** Ensure this exact filename.
-* `app/src/main/res/drawable/first_frame.png`: The static image displayed as a fallback before video playback starts. **Ensure this image exists.**
+* `app/src/main/res/drawable/first_frame.png`: **The static image** used as a fallback.
-* `app/src/main/AndroidManifest.xml`: Declares the wallpaper service and necessary permissions.
+* `app/src/main/AndroidManifest.xml`: Declares the `WallpaperService` and `MainActivity`, along with necessary permissions.
-* `app/build.gradle`: Defines project dependencies (including ExoPlayer Media3).
+* `app/build.gradle`: Manages project dependencies, including ExoPlayer (Media3) and Jetpack Compose.

-## 💡 How it Works
+## 💡 How It Works (Technical Details)

-The `VideoWallpaperService` extends Android's `WallpaperService` and manages the lifecycle of the live wallpaper.
-The `VideoWallpaperEngine` nested class handles:

-* **Surface Management:** Interacts with the `SurfaceHolder` to draw video frames.
-* **ExoPlayer Lifecycle:** Initializes, prepares, and releases the `ExoPlayer` instance.
+The project leverages two main components:

+1.  **`VideoWallpaperService` (Live Wallpaper Core):**
+    * Extends `android.service.wallpaper.WallpaperService` to create a live wallpaper engine.
+    * Manages an `ExoPlayer` instance that renders directly to the wallpaper's `SurfaceHolder`.
-* **Broadcast Receivers:** Listens for `ACTION_USER_PRESENT` (device unlock), `ACTION_SCREEN_OFF` (screen locked), and `ACTION_POWER_SAVE_MODE_CHANGED` to adjust video playback.
+    * Utilizes `BroadcastReceiver`s to listen for `ACTION_USER_PRESENT`, `ACTION_SCREEN_OFF`, and `ACTION_POWER_SAVE_MODE_CHANGED` to control video playback efficiently.
-* **Playback Logic:** The `updateVideoPlayback()` method is the heart of the control, deciding whether the video should play based on visibility, phone lock status, and battery saver mode.
-* **First Frame Handling:** The `onRenderedFirstFrame()` callback from ExoPlayer is used to detect when the video has started rendering, allowing the app to transition from the static `first_frame.png` to the live video.
+    * Implements `Player.Listener` callbacks to detect when the video first renders (`onRenderedFirstFrame`), allowing a smooth transition from the static `first_frame.png`.

+2.  **`MainActivity` (User Interface):**
+    * Built with **Jetpack Compose** for a modern Android UI.
+    * Provides a button to directly launch the live wallpaper picker with the correct component.
+    * Introduces a **`VideoPlayerComposable`** that embeds another `ExoPlayer` instance to play `my_wallpaper_video.mp4` directly within the app, offering a real-time preview of the wallpaper.
+This preview player is lifecycle-aware, pausing when the app is in the background and releasing resources when no longer needed.

+This architecture ensures both robust wallpaper functionality and a user-friendly application experience.

 ## 🤝 Contributing

-Contributions are welcome!
-If you find a bug or have an idea for an improvement, please:
+Contributions are warmly welcomed!
+If you have suggestions, find bugs, or want to add new features, please feel free to:

 1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
+2. Create a new branch (`git checkout -b feature/my-awesome-feature`).
-3. Make your changes.
+3. Make your changes and test them thoroughly.
-4. Commit your changes (`git commit -m 'Add new feature'`).
+4. Commit your changes (`git commit -m 'feat: Add a new awesome feature'`).
-5. Push to the branch (`git push origin feature/your-feature`).
+5. Push to the branch (`git push origin feature/my-awesome-feature`).
-6. Open a Pull Request.
+6. Open a Pull Request describing your changes.

 ## 📄 License